FullStack-HY/FullStack-Hy.github.io/src/content/6/en/part6d.md

 The final code for the application is in [GitHub](https://github.com/fullstack-hy2020/hook-counter/tree/part6-3) in the branch <i>part6-3</i>.

-As a technical detail, it should be noted that the helper functions <i>useCounterValue</i> and <i>useCounterDispatch</i> are defined as [custom hooks](https://reactjs.org/docs/hooks-custom.html), because calling the function <i>useContext</i> is [possible](https://reactjs.org/docs/hooks -rules.html) only from React components or custom hooks.
+As a technical detail, it should be noted that the helper functions <i>useCounterValue</i> and <i>useCounterDispatch</i> are defined as [custom hooks](https://reactjs.org/docs/hooks-custom.html), because calling the hook function <i>useContext</i> is [possible](https://reactjs.org/docs/hooks -rules.html) only from React components or custom hooks.
 Custom Hooks, on the other hand, are JavaScript functions whose name must start with the string _use_.
 We will return to custom hooks in a little more detail in [part 7](http://localhost:8000/en/part7/custom_hooks) of the course.

 </div>